-The Financial Planning and Analysis team is responsible for the co-ordination and oversight of the ICAAP.
+The Management Reporting and Planning (MR&P) team is responsible for the co-ordination and oversight of the ICAAP.
 This is done in close collaboration with a range of relevant first and second-line business units.
-The Asset & Liability Committee (ALCO) is an ExCo sub-committee and provides the oversight and challenge to the ICAAP.
+The Asset & Liability Committee (ALCO) is an ExCo sub-committee and provides the primary oversight and challenge to the ICAAP.
 The BRCC are responsible for reviewing and for recommending approval of the full ICAAP Report to the Board.